10m+

 From the ages of nine to 12, children want to demonstrate their independence, so you can shift the focus on taking responsibility for their own spending and saving choices.

-• Introduce ‘earn and learn’.
-Research shows that children who are just given pocket money are much less likely to save – so it’s better for them to learn that money isn’t free but has to be earned.
-Discuss with your child ways that they can earn by agreeing rates of pay for certain chores, such as making their bed, tidying their room, feeding pets or helping sort out the recycling.
+- Introduce ‘earn and learn:’ Research shows children who are just given pocket money are much less likely to save – so it’s better for them to learn money isn’t free, but has to be earned.
+Discuss with your child ways they can earn by agreeing rates of pay for certain chores, such as making their bed, tidying their room or helping to sort out the recycling.

-• Let them weigh up the options.
-Help your child to see that spending on one thing means they won’t have money for something else.
-For example, by saying ‘if you buy this PlayStation game then you won’t have enough money to get those football boots you wanted for next week’s match.’
+- Let them weigh up the options: Help your child to see that spending on one thing means they won’t have money for something else.
+For example, by saying ‘if you buy this PlayStation game, you won’t have enough money to get those football boots you want.’
 This will help your child consider the importance of weighing up decisions and understanding the possible outcomes.

-• Illustrate the impact of impulse buys.
-It’s easy to be swayed by wanting something in the moment, but learning restraint is key to being financially savvy.
-There might be deal on a monster digger truck toy in the supermarket, but it pays to remind your child that they’ve been saving for ages for that outdoor science lab kit and nearly have enough to buy it.
+- Illustrate the impact of impulse buys: It’s easy to be swayed by wanting something in the moment, but learning restraint is key to being financially savvy.
+There might be deal on a monster digger truck toy, but it pays to remind your child they’ve been saving for ages for something else and nearly have enough to buy it.
 Encourage them to wait at least a day before they purchase anything over £20 so they have time to think about the money decisions they make.

 Teenagers and young adults

-This is the age when money really starts to matter as the things that teens typically want cost more – whether that’s learning to drive, buying their first car, or going on a holiday with their friends.
+This is the age when money really starts to matter as things that teens typically want cost more, whether it's learning to drive, buying their first car, or going on a holiday.

 While they may not seem to appreciate your advice, there are some key messages and teachings worth persevering with.

-• Issue a credit warning.
-Once your child turns 18, they’ll be targeted by credit card and loan companies.
-Explain that buying things this way will cost them a whole lot more – saving £1,000 may be hard but borrowing that amount on a credit card at an APR of 18.9% may cost an extra £508 in interest – and potentially take years to pay off.
+- Issue a credit warning: Once your child turns 18, they’ll be targeted by credit card and loan companies.
+Explain that buying things this way will cost them a lot more – saving £1,000 may be hard but borrowing that amount on a credit card at an APR of 18.9% will cost them in interest – and potentially take years to pay off.

-• Explain the magic of compound interest.
-Compound interest – where interest is calculated using the interest on the principal amount plus the interest already accumulated up to that point – allows sums of money to grow exponentially over time, like a rolling snowball.
-A sum of £5,000, invested at an interest rate of 5%, could turn into just shy of £17,000 over 25 years.
+- Explain the magic of compound interest: Compound interest, where interest is calculated using the interest on the principal amount plus the interest already accumulated up to that point, allows small sums of money to grow exponentially over time, like a rolling snowball.
+A sum of £5,000, invested at an interest rate of 5%, could turn into over £17,000 over 25 years.
 If you haven’t managed to get their attention before, it’s likely you will now – and you could soon have a budding investor in the family.

 Banking for beginners

-Rather than just relying on cash, getting your child a bank card can teach them about how money and banking works in the real world.
+Rather than just relying on cash, getting your child a bank account or card can teach them about how money and banking works in the real world.

-Children’s bank accounts don’t have overdraft facilities, so this can be a safe way to learn the basics of financial management before moving on to an adult account.
+Children’s bank accounts don’t have overdraft facilities, so this can be a good way for your kids to learn the basics of financial management before moving on to an adult account.

-The best accounts for children rated by Which? include Starling Bank's Kite (ages 6-16), interest-earning Nationwide Building Society's Flex One (ages 11-17) and Monzo's 16 Plus Current Account
+There are many children's bank accounts available, including Starling Bank's Kite (ages 6-15), Nationwide's Flex One (ages 11-17) and Monzo's 16 Plus account.

 It's never too early to learn the value of financial planning and, as the years go by and life gets more complex, having an expert financial adviser by your side can bring significant benefits.